kraken-io/kraken-php/README.md

 }
 ````

-If no saving were found, the API will return an object containing `"success":false` and a proper error message:
+If no saving were found, the API will return an array containing `"success":false` and a proper error message:

 ````php
 array(6) {